JohnKaul/md2mdoc/test/test.md

-& January 8, 2024
+date: January 8, 2024
-% SAMPLE 1
+title: SAMPLE 1
-@ John Kaul
+author: John Kaul

 # NAME
 projectname - This is a sample test.

-a
+[
+-a
     line below a newline.
+]

 # SYNOPSIS
 md2mdoc <mdfile> <mdocfile>

 # DESCRIPTION
 `fhints` makes a `hints` file from the specified C sources.
 A `hints` file gives the function prototypes of functions found in source files.
 Each line of the hints file contains a hint that can be displayed on Vim's status line.

 By sourcing this `hints` file in Vim, indexed definitions (including `subroutines`, `typedefs`, `defines`, `structs`, `enums`, and `unions`) can be displayed on the status line when typing of the definition in the buffer.

 # OPTIONS
 -a
 Append to *hints* file.

 -B
 Use backward searching patterns (?...?).

 -d
 Create hints for `#defines` that don't take arguments (ON by default); `#defines` that take arguments are tagged automatically.

 -

 This is more text added to the bottom of the file.